Idol Kids Philippines

 Idol Kids Philippines is a Philippine television interactive reality competition show broadcast by Kapamilya Channel.
 Created and developed by FremantleMedia and 19 Entertainment, the program is a franchise of Pop Idol created by British entertainment executive Simon Fuller, the show is the spin-off of Idol Philippines.
-It is hosted by Robi Domingo and Jolina Magdangal, with Regine Velasquez, Gary Valenciano, Angeline Quinto and Juan Karlos serves as the judges.
+It is hosted by Robi Domingo and Jolina Magdangal, with Regine Velasquez, Gary Valenciano, Angeline Quinto and Juan Karlos serve as the judges.

-The first season premiered on June 28, 2025, replacing the seventh season of Pilipinas Got Talent, and concluded on September 28, 2025, and was replaced by the fourth season of Your Face Sounds Familiar where one of the judges, Valenciano are also the judges.
+The first season premiered on June 28, 2025, replacing the seventh season of Pilipinas Got Talent, and concluded on September 28, 2025, and was replaced by the fourth season of Your Face Sounds Familiar where one of the judges, Valenciano is also on the jury.

 Overview

 Development

-On March 13, 2025, it was announced that ABS-CBN will broadcast the spin-off of Idol franchise in the Philippines after 3 years of the second season of the main franchise.
+On March 13, 2025, it was announced that ABS-CBN will broadcast the spin-off of Idol franchise in the Philippines 3 years after the second season of the main franchise.

 Broadcast

 The show airs on Kapamilya Channel and A2Z at 7:15pm with a delayed telecast on TV5 at 8:00 pm on Saturdays and 8:30pm on Sundays.
 It also airs on Kapamilya Online Live and streams on the show's official channels and pages on Facebook and YouTube.